Answer the following. Why must -4 be in the solution set of ? (Do not solve the inequality.)

 Solving Quadratic Equations

 To solve a quadratic inequality, first solve the corresponding quadratic equation by setting it equal to zero.
-This helps find critical points (roots) that divide the number line into intervals for testing the inequality.
+Techniques include factoring, completing the square, or using the quadratic formula to find critical points that divide the number line.

 Recommended video: